robin-dela/webgl-mask/README.md

-Lighthouse
+Masking
 ===================

-3D lighthouse made with three.js
+WebGl masking made with three.js and custom shader

 Starter is a fork of [threejs-starter-kit] (https://github.com/JordanMachado/threejs-starter.git)